AshwaniRathi9/endtoend/README.md

-## this a end to end data science project
+## this is a end to end data science project